gauteh/lieer/docs/index.md

    All commands should be run from the local mail repository unless otherwise specified.

 2. Ignore the `.json` files in notmuch.
-Any tags listed in `new.tags` will be added to newly pulled messages.
+Any tags listed in `new.tags` will be added to newly pulled messages (but see [Caveats](#caveats)).
 Process tags on new messages directly after running gmi, or run `notmuch new` to trigger the `post-new` hook for [initial tagging](https://notmuchmail.org/initial_tagging/).
 The `new.tags` are not ignored by default if you do not remove them, but you can prevent custom tags from being pushed to the remote by using e.g. `gmi set --ignore-tags-local new`.
 In your notmuch config file (usually `~/.notmuch-config`):

    ```
    [new]